8th September | Evolution London

 While the past six months have brought unprecedented challenges for the sport industry, the Sport Industry Awards 2020 celebrated some of the incredible work that was done throughout 2019, with three England national team captains, Harry Kane, Steph Houghton and Joe Root, international stars Siya Kolisi and Eliud Kipchoge, and favourite national heroes including Dina Asher-Smith, Katarina Johnson-Thompson and Maro Itoje – to name a few – helping reveal each one.

-The winners of the inaugural Deal of the Year were the IOC and Airbnb, as Airbnb became a Worldwide Olympic Partner.
+The winners of the inaugural Deal of the Year were the IOC and Airbnb, as Airbnb became a Worldwide Olympic Partner, while the recipient of The Integrity and Impact Award founded by Dow Jones Sports Intelligence was revealed to be Megan Rapinoe.